AIRe-Platform/aire-talk/README.md

 ## Code Style and Formatting Guidelines

-VS Code: Use Vue Language Features plugin (`vue.volar`) as your formatting tool to automatically format your Vue component sources.
+VS Code: Use Vue Language Features plugin as your formatting tool to automatically format your Vue component sources.

 ### Indentation